 Using custom CSS - Popover font, Class names

-Walkthroughs are specially designed to get users to follow strict steps to accomplish a certain goal.
+Walkthroughs are designed to get users to follow strict steps to accomplish a certain goal.
 Use them to guide users through tasks and tutorials.
-If you want to introduce something new from your website, where it will require strict steps to be followed, this is the topic type that you need.
-This is also the type of topic to use if you want to create onboarding guides for new users or if you want to introduce updates or changes from your site.
+If you want to introduce something new from your website, which will require strict steps to be followed, this is the Topic type that you need.
+This is also the type of Topic to use if you want to create onboarding guides for new users or if you want to introduce updates or changes to your Site.

-It's most likely that walkthroughs will be the most popular topic type you'll be using with Inline Manual.
+It's most likely that Walkthroughs will be the most popular Topic type you'll use with Inline Manual.

 Let us give you some ideas!

-Do you want to create a welcome message for your users when they log-in to the application?
-That's a one-step walkthrough.
-Take a look here for instructions.
+Do you want to create a welcome message for your users when they login to the application?
+That's a one-step Walkthrough.
+Take a look at creating a welcome message for instructions.

 Do you want to announce a new feature?
 That's a welcome message linking to a step-by-step tour.
-Read this tutorial to learn how to set it up.
+Read the announcing new feature tutorial to learn how to set it up.

-Do you want to create a tutorial your support team can send to your clients in a chat?
-That's a multi-step walkthrough possible to launch with a direct link.
-Here is more info about it.
+Can you create a tutorial your support team can send to your clients in a chat?
+That's a multi-step Walkthrough possible to launch with a direct link.
+Learn more about Launchers.